CodingPengu007/local-chat/README.md

-# silent_chat
+# local-chat
-A chatprogram written in python
+A chatprogram in the console written in python, that allowes devices in one network to communicate with each other.